chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-eść_ verbs of the type: _nieść (niosłem/niosłam, niosłeś/niosłaś, niósł/niosła/niosło...)_
 - [x] Support for the past-tense forms of the _-(l)eść_ verbs of the type: _pleść (plotłem/plotłam, plotłeś/plotłaś, plótł/plotła/plotło...)_
 - [x] Support for the past-tense forms of the _wieść_ verbs of the type: _wieść (wiodłem/wiodłam, wiodłeś/wiodłaś, wiódł/wiodła/wiodło...)_
+- [x] Support for the past-tense forms of the _-cić/-dzić_ verbs of the type: _budzić (budziłem/budziłam, budziłeś/budziłaś, budził/budziła/budziło...)_
 - [x] Support for the past-tense forms of the _wieźć_ verbs of the type: _wieźć (wiozłem/wiozłam, wiozłeś/wiozłaś, wiózł/wiozła/wiozło...)_
 - [x] Support for the past-tense forms of the _-(l)eźć_ verbs of the type: _wleźć (wlazłem/wlazłam, wlazłeś/wlazłaś, wlazł/wlazła/wlazłoc...)_
 - [x] Support for the past-tense forms of the _-móc_ verbs of the type: _pomóc (pomogłem/pomogłam, pomogłeś/pomogłaś, pomógł/pomogła/pomogło...)_